mlx-optiq

 Engineering · April 8, 2026

-Standard LoRA gives every adapted layer the same rank — the same number of trainable parameters per layer, regardless of how much that layer matters to the model's output. mlx-optiq already knows which layers matter: they got more bits during quantization.
-Reusing that signal at training time turns out to be a meaningful win.
+Sensitivity-aware LoRA matches constant rank-16 accuracy on a logical-puzzles reasoning task using 39% fewer trainable parameters by reusing the same per-layer bit signal mlx-optiq computes during quantization.
+Standard LoRA gives every adapted layer the same rank regardless of which layers matter most to the model's output. mlx-optiq already knows which layers matter: they got more bits during quantization.
+Reusing that signal at training time produces a measurable Pareto improvement.

 The same layers we kept at 8-bit during quantization also get more adapter rank during fine-tuning.
 Lower validation loss at the same parameter budget.